cjdev2/serialization/README.md

 Serialization library exposing a typeclass-like functional interface for Scala 2.11 and 2.12.

-Copyright © 2016 CJ Affiliate under the terms of the MIT License.
+Copyright © 2017 CJ Affiliate under the terms of the MIT License.
 See "LICENSE" for details.

 This branch is binary-compatible with Scala versions 2.11.x.

+Currentl limitations:
-At this time, only supports UTF-8 character encoding.
+- Only supports UTF-8 character encoding.
+- YAML support is incomplete and experimental.

 ## For Maven Projects